puzzle/ansible-training/content/labs/04.1/_index.en.md

 - Get a feeling for errors: Remove the quotes around the curly brackets and have a look at the output.

+### TASK 7 (BONUS!)
+- Create a playbook `takemehome.yml` that does the following:
+  - Create a compressed archive containing all the content from your `/home/ansible/techlab/` folder
+  - Don't include the subfolder `/home/ansible/techlab/awx` with all its content in the archive.
+  - Compress the archive using any supported type of compression.
+  - Ensure an archive is created even if the source is one single file.
+  - Send this file via mail to an email adress.
+Note that you have to have valid credentials for a smtp server.
+Put these credentials to a password file `password_file.yml`.
+  - Run the playbook using the smtp password from the file `password_file.yml`
+  - remove the password file `password_file.yml`

+{{% notice warning %}}
+It's NOT secure to put the smtp password unencrypted in a file.
+We will learn in the labs about ansible-vault how to encrypt sensitive data in a secure way.
+{{% /notice %}}

 ## Solutions

 {{% collapse solution-1 "Solution 1" %}}